-As a product marketer, there’s one thing you need to resist; the temptation to make decisions based on a whim, or instinct.
+As a marketing or product professional, there’s one thing you need to resist: The temptation to make decisions based on a whim, or instinct.
 Failing to test your assumptions could mark the beginning of a very slippery slope.

-To help you make sensible decisions, take a page from the books of fellow PMMs, and turn to the 5c’s of marketing.
-Particularly suited to small-medium sized businesses, 5c analysis has garnered fans from many corners of the business world thanks to its simplicity and ease.
+To help you make more sensible and strategic decisions, it's worth turning to the 5c’s of marketing.
+Particularly suited to small or medium-sized businesses, 5c analysis has garnered fans from many corners of the business world thanks to its simplicity and ease.

 But what is 5c analysis, and which questions do you need to ask to gain more knowledge about your business?
 Let’s take a look.